page title icon Don’t Run From Conflict and Obstacles

 I’ve been working on a physical product that will help you start a morning routine that only takes 20 minutes.
 Branching out into product development is uncharted territory for me.
 I have to fight against my natural inclination to put aside work and tackle the hard stuff later.
 But because of my personal growth journey, I’ve conditioned myself to push through it.

 It doesn’t mean I don’t feel the resistance…I do.
-I have a tendency to get frustrated and flustered when I’m facing challenges and not sure which path to take.
+I have a tendency to feel frustrated and flustered when I’m facing challenges and not sure which path to take.
 But, as I’ve talked about a lot here on Morning Upgrade, personal development is a journey, and while I may still struggle at times, I can handle it better than I used to.

 Conflict and Obstacles Are a Sign That You’re Pushing Yourself